Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/hai/text-assist.md

 * Adding a post to a request timeline
 * Adding a documented resolution to a request
 * Writing an email update to the customer
-* Bulk update request from the request list view
+Bulk update requests from the request list view
 * Knowledge articles

 ### Output format
 Text Assist returns content in the format that the text area uses.
 For example, when updating a timeline or resolving a request, it will return Wiki Markup.
 When adding an email update or knowledge, it will output HTML.

 ### Tips and Tricks
-1. Snippets - You can use snippets with request variables and the Ask HAi instruction to store custom prompts, one example is to use the following snippit for producing an initial response to a users request.
+1. Snippets - You can use snippets with request variables and the Ask HAi instruction to store custom prompts, one example is to use the following snippet for producing an initial response to a user's request.

 ~~~~
 {{summary}}